syrkis/virian.org/src/lib/opus/parabellum.md

 ![The Parabellum environment](/images/parabellum.gif)

  The environment is designed for extreme scalability, with the ability to simulate millions of agents through thousands of parallel environments.
 The code is located in the [github.com/syrkis/parabellum](https://github.com/syrkis/parabellum), and is under active development.
+Install it with `pip install parabellum`.